Benidorm (British TV series)

-Benidorm is a British sitcom written and created by Derren Litten and produced by Tiger Aspect for ITV that aired for ten series from 1 February 2007 until 2 May 2018.
-The series features an ensemble cast of holiday makers and staff at the Solana all-inclusive hotel in Benidorm, Spain over the course of a week each year.
+Benidorm is a British sitcom written and created by Derren Litten and produced by Tiger Aspect for ITV that aired for ten series from 1 February 2007 to 2 May 2018.
+The series features an ensemble cast of holiday makers and staff at the Solana all-inclusive hotel in Benidorm, Spain, over the course of a week each year.

-On 5 July 2018, series creator and writer Derren Litten confirmed that series 10 would be the last after the series was axed by ITV.
-Benidorm Live, a stage adaption written by Litten, was announced with 250 shows scheduled in theatres across the United Kingdom and Ireland.

 Plot

 The series follows holidaymakers who spend a week at the Solana Resort Benidorm, Spain.
-It is usually the same people who go at the same time of year, usually by coincidence.
+It is generally the same people who go at the same time of year, usually by coincidence.
 As people say, those who come to Benidorm "can never stay away" or "never come back".
 Some higher-class people who come to the Solana are not satisfied with its facilities or the holidaymakers who go there, though others enjoy themselves, mostly due to the fact that it is all-inclusive.